Successful presentations begin with the end in mind.

 Have you planned your dismount?
 Olympic competitors have 90 seconds to demonstrate excellence on the balance beam.
-Perfection is not necessary to win, but a mistake in the dismount can be fatal to your chances.
+Perfection is not necessary to win, however a mistake in the dismount can be fatal to your chances.
 Even though it is just one element, it is the final thought flowing through the minds of the judges and can be the defining factor between success and failure.

 Just like presenting successfully, where getting off to a great start sets the stage for success, finishing well is critical.
 Some presentations feel unfinished or rushed by their abrupt endings.
 How many times have you been in the audience of a pretty good presentation that simply ended: it was not finished.
 The presenter woodenly summarized the twelve key findings and said something like, “I hope you will be able to use these ideas…blah, blah, blah.”

 After hearing a complex and thoughtful presentation, the audience needs recharging, a renewal of the energy that comes only from making your conclusion something that relates to them in a new and fresh way.
 Like Beethoven or Spielberg, save your very best for last.

 Steven Covey said it well, “begin with the end in mind.”
 The way you finish your presentation (your symphony, your movie) will have an outsized impact on whether or not you achieve your purpose.